cosmos/sdk-tutorials/academy/3-ibc/ica-v2.md

 <HighlightBox type="info">

-Executing the transaction data will be dependent on the execution environment (which blockchain you're on), an example for the ibc-go implementation can be found [here](https://github.com/cosmos/ibc-go/blob/v7.0.0/modules/apps/27-interchain-accounts/host/keeper/relay.go).
+Executing the transaction data will depend on the execution environment (which blockchain you are on), an example for the ibc-go implementation can be found [here](https://github.com/cosmos/ibc-go/blob/v7.0.0/modules/apps/27-interchain-accounts/host/keeper/relay.go).

 </HighlightBox>